 Your doctor may suspect a spider bite based on your history and your signs and symptoms.
 The process might involve talking to someone who saw the bite, having an expert identify the spider and ruling out other possible causes of the symptoms.

 Some clues for identifying black widow spiders include:

-- Shiny black body
+- Shiny black body with long legs

 - Red hourglass on underside of abdominal area

 - Entire body, including legs, is about 1 inch (2.5 centimeters) across